ssquadteam/FancyPlugins/docs/src/fancynpcs/commands/npc.md

 - **Syntax**: `/npc action (npc) (trigger) add (actionType) [value]`
 - **Permissions**: `fancynpcs.command.npc.action.add`

+!!!
+You can use any placeholder by PlaceholderAPI in the action value.
+The `{player}` placeholder can be used in `console_command` actions without needing PlaceholderAPI.
+!!!

 ### Add action before

 Adds an action before the specified index in the NPC's action list for the given trigger.